NyllRE/nuxt-file-storage/README.md

 	} = useFileStorage()                                               ← | 2 |
 </script>
 ```
-by calling a new `useFileStorage` instance you seperate the internal logic between the inputs
+by calling a new `useFileStorage` instance you separate the internal logic between the inputs

 ### Handling files in the backend
-using Nitro Server Engine, we will make an api route that recieves the files and stores them in the folder `userFiles`
+using Nitro Server Engine, we will make an api route that receives the files and stores them in the folder `userFiles`
 ```ts
 import { ServerFile } from "nuxt-file-storage";